ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Reading a Paginated API Without Holding the Whole Thing in Memory - <a href="https://levelup.gitconnected.com/reading-a-paginated-api-without-holding-the-whole-thing-in-memory-e8b0be158f74?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Secure Power BI Embedding for External Users Without Microsoft Entra ID: Complete Setup Guide - <a href="https://levelup.gitconnected.com/secure-power-bi-embedding-for-external-users-without-microsoft-entra-id-complete-setup-guide-42394af83980?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coded Parts`**
+✍️ **posted by `Kalana Eranda Jayasuriya`**

-<blockquote>Your API hands out 50 records at a time across 400 pages.
-You need all of them.
-You do not need them all at once.
+<blockquote>Many organizations need to show Power BI reports inside their own web applications, customer portals, or SaaS platforms.
+However, external…
 Continue reading on Level Up Coding »</blockquote>

 <h3>2.
-5 Benefits of Using Node.js for API Development (2026 Guide) - <a href="https://medium.com/@sunil17bbmp/5-benefits-of-using-node-js-for-api-development-2026-guide-be0ca7b3b7b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built 12 React Apps.
+These 7 Mistakes Cost Me Months - <a href="https://muhammad-zahid.medium.com/i-built-12-react-apps-these-7-mistakes-cost-me-months-1827d0b5c703?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Sunil | Code Smarter, not harder`**
+✍️ **posted by `Muhammad Zahid`**

-<blockquote>Build fast, scalable, and secure APIs with Node.js while optimizing backend performance.
+<blockquote>When I started learning React, I thought building more projects automatically meant becoming a better developer.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Agentes serverless com memória real: lições e custos reais. - <a href="https://giovanicassiano.medium.com/agentes-serverless-com-mem%C3%B3ria-real-li%C3%A7%C3%B5es-e-custos-reais-8aa1ed987180?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build an Interactive, Camera-Powered Interactive Face-Scanning MCP App: A Technical Deep… - <a href="https://medium.com/@kkumarsantosh/how-to-build-an-interactive-camera-powered-interactive-face-scanning-mcp-app-a-technical-deep-16f308fd99f7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovani Cassiano`**
+✍️ **posted by `Kkumar Santosh`**

-<blockquote>Eu precisava subir um agente de IA com memória real na AWS.
-O objetivo era simples: algo barato, que escalasse a zero quando ninguém…
+<blockquote>If you’ve been tracking the evolution of AI integrations, you’ve likely encountered the Model Context Protocol (MCP).
+MCP provides a…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Introducing Envfy — A simple and type-safe environment variable validator for Node.js applications - <a href="https://medium.com/@fedsi.yasser/introducing-envfy-a-simple-and-type-safe-environment-variable-validator-for-node-js-applications-73649053a7fd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Como transformei uma planilha do Google em uma plataforma automatizada de acompanhamento da Copa do… - <a href="https://medium.com/@wellingtonhzt/como-transformei-uma-planilha-do-google-em-uma-plataforma-automatizada-de-acompanhamento-da-copa-do-e2a1675ddb7f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yasser Fedsi`**
+✍️ **posted by `Wellington Lima`**

-<blockquote>Environment variables are untyped and unsafe by default.
-That’s why I built Envfy a simple, type-safe environment variable validator for…
+<blockquote>Muitas vezes, os melhores projetos para aprender arquitetura e automação começam tentando resolver um problema simples do dia a dia.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Pipeline CI/CD pour une architecture microservices : API Flask -passerelle Node.js- - <a href="https://medium.com/@manuelkevin4real/pipeline-ci-cd-pour-une-architecture-microservices-api-flask-passerelle-node-js-9fb9f65d2cff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Local Setup to Secret Management: A Practical HashiCorp Vault Guide - <a href="https://medium.com/@learnWithSanmugam/from-local-setup-to-secret-management-a-practical-hashicorp-vault-guide-6d9502aeedd5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manuel FOUDA`**
+✍️ **posted by `learnWithSanmugam`**

-<blockquote>Déployer une application à la main, c’est lent, répétitif et truffé d’occasions de se tromper.
+<blockquote>In my previous article, I discussed the limitations of managing secrets through .env
 Continue reading on Medium »</blockquote>

 <h3>6.
-I wrote a Claude skill to produce consistent, high-quality system designs every time, that saves… - <a href="https://javascript.plainenglish.io/i-wrote-a-claude-skill-to-produce-consistent-high-quality-system-designs-every-time-that-saves-187ac0e4e13e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Deleted nodemon and dotenv: Node 24 Replaces Both Natively - <a href="https://medium.com/@manisuec/i-deleted-nodemon-and-dotenv-node-24-replaces-both-natively-72c28640550b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicholas Rios`**
+✍️ **posted by `Manish Prasad`**

-<blockquote>I’ve been building online applications for companies for nearly twenty years and in that time gotten particular about how I like my…
+<blockquote>Two packages had been in my package.json for a decade. nodemon since 2015, dotenv about as long.
+Last week both came out.
+The replacements…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Buffers in Action: Writing One Million Writes to a File - <a href="https://medium.com/@sheakherpandey10/buffers-in-action-writing-one-million-writes-to-a-file-03a9c2903043?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Async Is Not Parallelism: The Difference Between Concurrency, Parallelism, and Async - <a href="https://blog.stackademic.com/async-is-not-parallelism-the-difference-between-concurrency-parallelism-and-async-c5e4fef4c06e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shekhar pandey`**

-<blockquote>Buffer is a temporary storage that hold the data while it being used to move one place to another place.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Best Coding Institute in Dehradun for Web Development & MERN Stack Course - <a href="https://medium.com/@gshubham.05/best-coding-institute-in-dehradun-for-web-development-mern-stack-course-3e332dd9db40?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `shubham goyal`**

-<blockquote>Best IT Institute in Dehradun for MERN Stack, Full Stack & Web Development Course in 2026
-Continue reading on Medium »</blockquote>

-<h3>9. sort-btree for Node.js: Why I Chose sort-btree Instead of Map for Ordered Data - <a href="https://medium.com/@ignacionunez91/sort-btree-for-node-js-why-i-chose-sort-btree-instead-of-map-for-ordered-data-652f15010b0d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `igna cionune`**
+✍️ **posted by `Odunayo Dada`**

-<blockquote>JavaScript’s built-in Map is one of the most commonly used data structures in Node.js applications.
-While Map works well for…
+<blockquote>The Confusion Most Developers Eventually Run Into
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Businesses Need AI-Powered SaaS Applications in 2026 - <a href="https://medium.com/@zyentric/why-businesses-need-ai-powered-saas-applications-in-2026-f3fc7de34fd2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learning how to use the native customizable select element - <a href="https://medium.com/@sumit_m/learning-how-to-use-the-native-customizable-select-element-3b17112f7273?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zyentric Technologies`**
+✍️ **posted by `Sumit M.`**

-<blockquote>The digital landscape is evolving faster than ever.
-Businesses that once relied on traditional software solutions are now turning toward…
+<blockquote>Throughout my career at companies like Microsoft and Meta, the customizable-select element, despite its apparent simplicity, has…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Grok AI and Website Development: The Future of Smarter Web Design - <a href="https://medium.com/@SG_LOVER/grok-ai-and-website-development-the-future-of-smarter-web-design-09a645b786fb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tutorial Hell Meets AI: Can Fenzo.ai Actually Help You Learn Faster? - <a href="https://medium.com/@mishaylhanan/tutorial-hell-meets-ai-can-fenzo-ai-actually-help-you-learn-faster-640edf336813?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SGLOVER`**
+✍️ **posted by `The Fine-Tuner`**

-<blockquote>Grok AI is rapidly becoming one of the most talked-about artificial intelligence technologies in the digital world.
-As businesses continue…
+<blockquote>I have a confession to make
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building Modern Websites with Claude AI: The Future of Web Development - <a href="https://medium.com/@SG_LOVER/building-modern-websites-with-claude-ai-the-future-of-web-development-fdc9b58348b5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Authentication Methods Explained: Passwords, Passkeys, JWT, OAuth, mTLS and More - <a href="https://ayushv.medium.com/authentication-methods-explained-passwords-passkeys-jwt-oauth-mtls-and-more-78a06bed809c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SGLOVER`**
+✍️ **posted by `Ayush Verma`**

-<blockquote>Claude AI has emerged as one of the most influential artificial intelligence tools for modern website development.
-As businesses…
+<blockquote>A first-principles breakdown of 16 authentication techniques — what each one is, how it works, when to use it, and where it breaks down.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Choose the Right Web Development Company in Brisbane for Your Business - <a href="https://medium.com/@dianappstechnology/how-to-choose-the-right-web-development-company-in-brisbane-for-your-business-3dcd23421cc8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Much Does It Cost to Build a SaaS MVP in 2026? - <a href="https://medium.com/@osamacheema453/how-much-does-it-cost-to-build-a-saas-mvp-in-2026-12b5f63673ec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DianApps Technologies`**
+✍️ **posted by `osama cheema`**

-<blockquote>There are a lot of web development companies in Brisbane.
-Hundreds, if you count the freelancers and the one-person studios working out of…
+<blockquote>A SaaS MVP can cost anywhere from $3,000 to well over $50,000
+in 2026.
 Continue reading on Medium »</blockquote>

 <h3>5.
-React is Not Enough: Why Next.js is the Ultimate Power-Up for Your Frontend - <a href="https://medium.com/@arunprakashsekar2005/react-is-not-enough-why-next-js-is-the-ultimate-power-up-for-your-frontend-1ca9bcc09992?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Django Architecture Patterns Senior Engineers Use (That Tutorials Never Teach You) - <a href="https://medium.com/@mobeen777/10-django-architecture-patterns-senior-engineers-use-that-tutorials-never-teach-you-03721be6c211?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arunprakash`**
+✍️ **posted by `Mobeen`**

-<blockquote>Imagine you are building a house.
-React.js is an incredible toolkit filled with premium bricks, precise measuring tapes, and…
+<blockquote>Every Django tutorial teaches you the same workflow: define a model, write a view, render a template, ship it.
+That workflow works…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Frontend System Design: News Media Feed (Facebook, Twitter) - <a href="https://ayushv.medium.com/frontend-system-design-news-media-feed-facebook-twitter-3dc89a9d362e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ayush Verma`**

-<blockquote>The timeline that never ends — rendering strategy, infinite scroll, optimistic UI, and a WYSIWYG composer engineered for a feed that grows…
-Continue reading on Medium »</blockquote>

-<h3>7.
-JavaScript Promises: 14 Interview Questions That Actually Get Asked - <a href="https://medium.com/@ashaabikawat/javascript-promises-14-interview-questions-that-actually-get-asked-682624cbd264?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Phone Has Been Doing Your Math for Years.
+I Built a Tiny App to Take That Job Back. - <a href="https://medium.com/@p32929/your-phone-has-been-doing-your-math-for-years-i-built-a-tiny-app-to-take-that-job-back-a06659ff4c28?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashaaa`**
+✍️ **posted by `Fayaz Bin Salam`**

-<blockquote>You studied Promises.
-You understand the concept.
-You even used them in real projects.
-Then the interviewer shows you a code snippet and…
+<blockquote>MathFinity is an endless, no-frills arithmetic trainer that does exactly one thing — make you do the math yourself — and is sublimely…
 Continue reading on Medium »</blockquote>

 <br/>